Sant'Ignazio, Rome: Chapels

 The first chapel on the right has an 18th-century altarpiece showing Saints Stanislaus Kostka and John Francis Regis Worshiping the Virgin and Child.
 The second chapel has an altarpiece depicting St Joseph and Virgin and a lunette (right wall) depicting the Last Communion of St Luigi Gonzaga, both by Francesco Trevisani (1656–1746); the cupola was painted by Luigi Garzi.
 The third chapel has an 18th-century altarpiece of Presentation of the Virgin in the Temple by Stefano Pozzi.

 The chapel in the right transept, dedicated to St. Aloysius Gonzaga, has a large marble high-relief depicting St. Aloysius Gonzaga in Glory (1697–99) by the French sculptor Pierre Le Gros.
 Andrea Pozzo painted the ceiling which also shows the Glory of the Saint.
 Buried in the side altar next to Gonzaga is Cardinal St. Robert Bellarmine.

-The chapel in the left transept houses the relics of Saint John Berchmans.
+The chapel in the left transept houses the relics of St. John Berchmans.

 The chapel just to the right of the church's presbytery (at the south-east corner) houses the funerary monuments of Pope Gregory XV and his nephew, Cardinal Ludovico Ludovisi, the church's founder.
 Pierre Le Gros designed the monument and executed most of it himself c.
 1709–14 with the exception of the two flying personifications of Fame which are by Pierre-Étienne Monnot.

 The chapel in the left transept has a marble altarpiece of the Annunciation by Filippo Della Valle, with allegorical figures and angels (1649) by Pietro Bracci, and a frescoed ceiling with The Assumption by Pozzo.
 The second and first chapels to the left have paintings by Jesuit Pierre de Lattre, who also did the sacristy paintings.

 List of cardinal deacons

-The cardinal deaconry of Sant Ignazio di Loyola a Campo Marzio was established June 28, 1991.
+The cardinal deaconry of Sant Ignazio di Loyola a Campo Marzio was established 28 June 1991.
 Its cardinals include: